charliecalvert/CloudNotes/Assignments/Browser/Hangouts.md

 ## Turn it in

 Send me at least one message via hangouts.
-When you turn in (submit) the assignment, tell me the user name you used when you sent the message.
+When you turn in (submit) the assignment with Canvas, tell me the user name you used when you sent the message.
 If I can find a message from you in hangouts then all is good.

 <!--       -->
 <!-- links -->